nat3Github/zig-lib-icons/README.md

-# TVG Icons Ready to use in Zig
+# icons - TVG Icons Ready to use in Zig

 - iconst are mostly in svg
 - sometimes you need them in tvg (tiny vector graphics https://github.com/TinyVG/sdk)